Free2Play Access Program

 The Children’s Museum is committed to ensuring that children and their families, regardless of their financial circumstances, can participate in the life-enriching, creative experiences we offer.
-To this end, the Free2Play Access Program was created, and it has been an important component of the Children’s Museum since we first opened our doors to the community nearly thirty years ago.
+To this end, the Free2Play Access Program was created, and it has been an important component of the Children’s Museum since we first opened our doors to the community over thirty years ago.

 While the actual number of eligible participants in the Free2Play Access Program is contingent upon funding received through donations from foundations, corporations, and individuals, the Children’s Museum strives to reserve 10% of museum programming and special events attendance for Free2Play Access Program participants each year.

 In 2021, we are pleased to report that 224 visitors sparked their creative learning at the Children’s Museum thanks to this meaningful program.

 The Free2Play Access Program is composed of several different services and events, including:

 - School Programs & Explorations (with rural Manitoba transportation subsidies)

 The Children’s Museum offers one free visit per year to every class in under-supported Manitoba schools, registered day cares, and select social service organizations on a first-come, first served basis.
 Recognizing the costs of transportation for rural schools coming to Winnipeg, a transportation subsidy for Manitoba schools in rural communities 40 km or further from Winnipeg may also be available through this program.